 History has shown that country and bank obligations are linked during times of economic distress.
 Spain has significantly more exposure to its banking sector because the bank's aggregate size measured in assets The top five banks have assets equal to 156% of GDP compared to 125% for Germany.
-We expect that Spain will be forced to provide financial support to its be forced to provide financial support to its banks over the next couple of quarters because of declines in home values, austerity measures and increased unemployment.
+Spain will be expected to provide financial support to its banks over the next couple of for Germany.
+Spain will be expected to provide financial support to its banks over the next couple of quarters because of declines in home values, austerity measures and increased unemployment although affording such support might be difficult

-Bank Total Assets (billions of dollar r's)
+Bank Total Assets (billions of dollar's 5)

 Assets

 BANCO SANTANDER 1,252

 BBVA 598

 BANESTO SA 109

 BANCO POPULAR 131

 BANCO SABADELL 100

 Total 2,189

 Spain's GDP 1,073